FoxGeoff/my-fitness/README.md

 ## Use `npm install rxjs-compat` (to work with version 6 and be backward compatible)

-## Task: Change login form from template to reactive.
+## Task: Change login form from template to reactive